 A Career in Plumbing: Starr's Story

-After being an apprentice for five years, I came back to work for HBI here on center as an instructor.
-It's given me a lifestyle where I don't have to rent anymore.
-I own my own home.
-I have savings.
-My son is eight, and he has a savings.
-When he is graduating from high school, he'll be able to buy his own car.
+After being an apprentice for five years, I came back to work for HBI here at the center as an instructor.
+It's given me a lifestyle so I can own my own home and not rely on rentals.
+I also have savings and even my son, who is eight, has savings.
+When he graduates high school that savings will help him buy a car.
 These are things that were not set in place for me, but they will be for my kids and my grandkids.
-In my house is my husband and my stepdaughter and her two children and my son.
-After work, we usually just play around in the yard.
-9 out of 10 times, my husband's cooking something on the grill.
-Plumbing allows me a lot of free time.
-I can just enjoy my family.
-They get to enjoy me and drive me crazy.
-But it's all good.

 My home consists of my husband, son, and my stepdaughter with her two children.
 After work, we usually play around in the yard with my husband grilling out 9 times out of 10.
 Plumbing allows me to enjoy a lot of free time with my family.

 The most rewarding thing for me is the students.
 You get to give back.
 Somebody's going to have my story.
 Someone will say, "I had this instructor, and her name was Ms. Delgado.
 She never gave up on me."
 The hardest of the hardest kids come up through these doors and they turn out to be something amazing.
 I think I'm something amazing.

 There are always going to be challenges for women in the field.
 People are always going to say you can't or you shouldn't or you don't.
 But if you say, "I'm going to, I can, and I will," and stay focused, you can do it.
 You may have to have some thick skin, but plumbing is an amazing career.
 I didn't think so when I was a kid, but I love it now.
 And if my son wants to be a plumber, that's okay with me.

 My name is Starr Delgado, and I'm a plumber.